How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Photos of clinics or tournaments you have organized.

-Brief testimonials from students or managers.
+Short testimonials from students or directors.

 Lack of Digital Professionalism